spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/create-discounts.md

 To give away a promotional product for free, select percentage calculator type and enter 100 percents.

-## Reference information: Define under which conditions the discount can be applied
+## Reference information: Define on what conditions the discount can be applied

 Similarly do [defining discounted products](#discount-application-type-query-string), the conditions on which a discount is a applied are defined using a query string.